Let's see… I'm 6 feet tall, and weigh about 220lbs… though I am trying to loose. I have (receding) brown hair and blue/green eyes.

 I just try to treat everyone the way I want to be treated.

 I need to point out, my family… they aren't bad people.
 They don't hate me and I don't hate them.
 We love each other very much and only want what is best for each other; we just disagree on what is best for me.
-I'm not one for pre-arranged prayers, personally, I like to just talk raw and real with God.
-But this traditional prayer is absolutely perfect for how I try to deal with my family and the world at large.
+I'm not one for pre-arranged prayers, but this traditional prayer is absolutely perfect for how I try to deal with my family... and the world at large.

 I have had a number of people ask about me personally, so I created this page to answer some of the questions I've gotten, to give a little look at “me” rather than only my artwork.
 It's just the basics; give a little insight into me and some stuff I feel strongly about.
 If there's anything you'd like to know that isn't here, feel free to send me an email and ask.
 I try to be as honestly as I can.